Welcome to this guide on the best things to do in Santa Clara.

 Cuban Revolution Monuments

-As mentioned before, Santa Clara is full of historic landmarks in honor of the Cuban Revolution.
+When deciding what to see in Santa Clara you can’t ignore the historic landmarks in honor of the Cuban Revolution.

 The infamous Che Guevara statue of him holding a child is one of the most iconic and historical landmarks in Cuba.

 This is located on Avenida liberación, on the east side of town.

 Further along this avenue (towards the center) you can find the train and digger monuments which again have an interesting story behind them.

 Cafe-Museo Revolución is not only a great place for coffee, but also features a small museum inside!

 Come in to look at some of the best moments of the Cuban Revolution, and chat to some locals who were there when it happened.

 Leoncio Vidal Park